 Read on to learn about five hotels bringing history to life every night in the heart of Charleston.

 A rare mid-century modern gem in the heart of Charleston’s historic district, this hotel was once the L. Mendel Rivers Federal Building, constructed in 1964 at the behest of President Lyndon B. Johnson.
-The first major federal office building constructed in South Carolina after WWII, the Dewberry was abandoned after damage from Hurricane Floyd in 1999, and sat empty until its founder, John Dewberry, had a bold vision for bringing the space back to life as a hotel that would both preserve a piece of mid-century Charleston history and speak to the city’s future as a destination for visitors from all over the world.
+The first major federal office building constructed in South Carolina after WWII, The Dewberry was abandoned after damage from Hurricane Floyd in 1999, and sat empty until its founder, John Dewberry, had a bold vision for bringing the space back to life as a hotel that would both preserve a piece of mid-century Charleston history and speak to the city’s future as a destination for visitors from all over the world.
 LEED-certified, the hotel, open since 2016, has 155 rooms and two award-winning dining outlets, The Living Room and Citrus Club.

 John Rutledge House Inn